-City of Lakes Youth Hockey's main goal is to offer a fun, competitive youth hockey program for kids who live or go to school in Minneapolis north of Interstate 94/394.
+City of Lakes Youth Hockey's main goal is to offer a fun, affordable and competitive youth hockey program for boys and girls who live or go to school in Minneapolis north of Interstate 94/394.

-Tryouts – tryouts are held for age groups where we have enough kids for multiple teams.
+Tryouts – tryouts are held only for the squirt and peewee age groups and for levels that have enough kids for multiple teams.
 Generally, this has been at the squirt level (ages 9-10).
-Otherwise, we do not.
 Kids under the age of 9 do not have any tryouts.

 Season - practices begin in late September/early October.
 Game play for travel teams begins typically in November/December and ends in late February.